Posted on January 26th, 2021

 …and click [Enter]

 Step #4: View the results

-You can load the resultant output file into any viewing tool, such as Notepad.
+You can load the resultant output file into any viewing tool, such as Microsoft Excel or Notepad.
 You will see results like this, where sorted records that share the same Similarity Key are grouped together:

 Now that matches have been identified, there are several potential courses of action to take, depending on business requirements.

-For example, data can be exported from Snowflake for further analysis.
-Results can be saved/exported to a delimited file for review or additional processing.
+For example, match report data can be imported into Snowflake for further analysis.
+Results can be saved/exported to a delimited file for review, importing to Snowflake, or for additional processing.

-If this is a raw marketing list, redundant data could be eliminated to save outreach costs.
+If this is a raw marketing list, redundant data could simply be eliminated to save outreach costs.